catalyst-team/classification/README.md

 We will perform the following experiments using pre-trained model ResNet-18:
 - Two stages traininig classification using `Softmax`
 - Two stages training "Multilabel" classification using `BCEWithLogitsLoss`
-- Two stages training MultiHeadNet "Multilabel" classification using `FocalLossMultiClass`  and with rotation factor prediction
+- Two stages training MultiHeadNet "Multilabel" classification using `FocalLossMultiClass`
 - Two stages training MultiHeadNet classification using `CrossEntropyLoss` and with rotation factor prediction

 #### Config training